noctryxzen/NUI/README.md

 | Button3 | string | Third button label | nil |
 | Button4 | string | Fourth button label | nil |
 | Callback | function | Called with button label when a button is clicked | nil |

 ---

-## Behavior

-- Maximum **3 notifications** visible at once.
-Extra notifications are queued and shown automatically when a slot opens.
-- The **last button** always stretches to fill remaining space.
-- If **no buttons** are provided, the text area expands to fill the notification.
-- Notifications **slide in** from the right and **slide out** to the right on dismiss.
-- A **duration bar** counts down and auto-dismisses the notification when it reaches zero.

----